szhou0202/semantic_uncertainty/README.md

 python semantic_uncertainty/compute_uncertainty_paraphrases.py
 ```

+## szhou branch

+Please note, you may `git checkout szhou` to run further experiments there.

 This should generate "combined_uncertainty_measures_paraphrases.pkl" in the data folder, which will contain a dictionary with several uncertainty measures, including P(false), semantic entropy, and paraphrase-augmented semantic entropy.

 We visualize semantic entropy results in "paraphrase_eval.ipynb", in the "notebooks" folder.
 Some results at the bottom are for our ablation experiment, which used slightly altered scripts (available in this repository) and rely on different data files.